Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance prices for a Dodge Charger are $1,634 every 12 months with full coverage.
-Comprehensive costs approximately $332 each year, collision insurance costs $582, and liability is $520.
-Liability-only coverage costs around $592 a year, and high-risk coverage costs around $3,528.
-Teenage drivers pay the most at up to $6,168 a year.
+Estimated insurance rates for a Dodge Charger are $1,634 a year including full coverage.
+Comprehensive insurance costs an estimated $332, collision costs $582, and liability coverage costs around $520.
+Liability-only coverage costs as low as $592 a year, with high-risk coverage costing $3,528 or more.
+Teenage drivers pay the most at $6,168 a year or more.

 Average premium for full coverage: $1,634

-Rates are based on $500 deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
-Rates include averaging for all U.S. states and Charger models.
+Price estimates include $500 physical damage insurance deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
+Rates include averaging for all 50 U.S. states and for different Charger trim levels.

 Insurance Price Range by Risk and Coverage

-For the average 40-year-old driver, insurance rates for a Dodge Charger range from the cheapest price of $592 for a discount liability-only rate to a high rate of $3,528 for a driver who has had serious violations or accidents.
+For a driver around age 40, insurance rates for a Dodge Charger go from the low end price of $592 for the bare minimum liability coverage to a much higher rate of $3,528 for high-risk insurance.

 Insurance Price Range by Location

-Choosing to live in a large city can make a big difference on the price of insurance.
-Rural locations are statistically proven to have more infrequent collision claims than densely populated cities.
-The graphic below illustrates the difference location can make on auto insurance prices.
+Where you live has a large influence on the price of auto insurance.
+More rural locations are statistically proven to have lower incidents of comprehensive and collision claims than densely populated cities.

 Use the form below to get customized rates for your location.